ekimetrics/ekimetrics.github.io/blog/2022-03-16-powerbi_multiple_environments.md

 ![](img/power_bi_environments/3_pbi.png)

-As a little foreshadowing and making sure we are on the same page, open the Power Query editor (by clicking _Home_ (Top Ribbon) → _Transform Data_ → _Transform Data_; then _Advanced Editor_) for one of your tables, and notice that all your data sourcing information is hard-coded.
+As a little foreshadowing and making sure we are on the same page, open the Power Query editor (by clicking _Home_ (Top Ribbon) → _Transform Data_ → _Transform Data_; then _Advanced Editor_) for one of your tables, and notice that all your data sourcing information are hard-coded.

 ![](img/power_bi_environments/4_pbi.png)